Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 8. Click Create / Modify Walker.

-9. Click Close to close the Walker Tool.
+9. Click Close to close the Walker Tool dialog.

 You can control the graphical display of a satellite collection.
 You want to have STK place the satellites' names next to their markers for each satellite in the subset for situational awareness.

-2. Select the Graphics - Attributes page when the Properties Browser opens.
+2. Select the Graphics - Attributes page in the Properties Browser.

 4. Click OK to accept your change and to close the Properties Browser.